usccolumbia/CSPBenchMetrics/README.md

 by <a href="http://mleg.cse.sc.edu" target="_blank">Machine Learning and Evolution Laboratory</a>, University of South Carolina.

-## How to install the CSP metric package
+## How to install the CSPMetrics package

 Follow the instructions in the requirement.txt file to install the corresponding packages.